ansys/ansys-sphinx-theme/doc/source/404_page.rst

 Because Sphinx does not create a 404 page by default, you can use the `sphinx-notfound-page
 <https://sphinx-notfound-page.readthedocs.io/en/latest/index.html>`_ extension
 for 404 pages.
-While originally developed for use by on `Read the Docs <https://readthedocs.org/>`_, this extension can be used in other hosting services.
+While originally developed to be used with `Read the Docs <https://readthedocs.org/>`_, this extension can be used in other hosting services.
 For more information, see the extension's `documentation <https://sphinx-notfound-page.readthedocs.io/en/latest/how-it-works.html>`_.